adr1enbe4udou1n/blog/content/posts/15-a-beautiful-gitops-day-5/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part VI - Monitoring and Logging Stack"
+title: "A beautiful GitOps day V - Monitoring and Logging Stack"
 date: 2023-10-06
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "monitoring", "logging", "prometheus", "loki", "grafana"]